rapiz1/rathole/README.md

 default_token = "default_token_if_not_specify" # Optional.
 The default token of services, if they don't define their own ones

 [client.transport]
 type = "tcp" # Optional.
-Possibile values: ["tcp", "tls"].
+Possible values: ["tcp", "tls"].
 Default: "tcp" [client.transport.tls] # Necessary if `type` is "tls" trusted_root = "ca.pem" # Necessary.
 The certificate of CA that signed the server's certificate hostname = "example.com" # Optional.
 The hostname that the client uses to validate the certificate.
 If not set, fallback to `client.remote_addr`

 [client.services.service1] # A service that needs forwarding.
-The name `service1` can change arbitrarily, as long as identical to the name in the server's configuration token = "whatever" # Necessary if `client.default_token` not set local_addr = "127.0.0.1:1081" # Necessary.
+The name `service1` can change arbitrarily, as long as identical to the name in the server's configuration type = "tcp" # Optional.
+The protocol that needs forwarding.
+Possible values: ["tcp", "udp"].
+Default: "tcp" token = "whatever" # Necessary if `client.default_token` not set local_addr = "127.0.0.1:1081" # Necessary.
 The address of the service that needs to be forwarded